TDPS-Mihotel/teamwork/Zenhub.md

   ##### How to **evolve the group members into the issue**.

 This step is somehow similar to dividing tasks to group members.
-Als it can be regarded as the function of **@**.
-It can be simply achieved to evolve the group members by clicking the bond **Asignees** showed below.
+It can be simply achieved to evolve the group members rather than the whole group who are in charge of solving this issue by clicking the bond **Asignees** showed below.

 ![](Tutorial_Zenhub/Assign.png)

 ##### How to evolve an issue into Epic.

 This step is to **classify different issues**.
 As we have mentioned before, **Epic** is used to store similar or related issues.
 It is a good habit to classify the issues at the stage of developing an new issue.
-The newly established issue can be put into a proper Epic by clicking **Epics** bond shown below.
+The newly established issues can be put into a proper Epic by clicking **Epics** bond shown below.

 ![](Tutorial_Zenhub/Epics_Classify.png)